Salmon Bay: History

-East of the locks, Salmon Bay is spanned by the Ballard Bridge, a bascule bridge that carries 15th Avenue traffic between Ballard and Interbay.
+Beginning in 1916, the level of the bay was raised by 20 ft as the Ballard Locks formed a dam.
+East of the locks, Salmon Bay is spanned by the Ballard Bridge, a bascule bridge that carries 15th Avenue traffic between Ballard and Interbay; its predecessor was built across the bay in 1891.
 West of the locks, it is spanned by the Salmon Bay Bridge that carries the BNSF Railway railroad tracks between Ballard and Magnolia.